KostasTsek/Buffer_Overflow/README.md

 5. __Executing the Exploit:__
 The final payload successfully changed the ```grade``` to ```9``` and allowed the program to proceed normally without crashing or triggering a segmentation fault.

+This project was developed as part of an academic assignment for the HY255 (Systems Programming Lab) course at the University of Crete.